International Wushu Federation

-The International Wushu Federation (IWUF) is an international sport organization and is the governing body for wushu in all its forms worldwide.
+The International Wushu Federation (IWUF) is an international sport organization and the governing body for wushu in all its forms worldwide.
 The IWUF is recognized by the International Olympic Committee (IOC), and is also a member of the ARISF, GAISF, FISU, IWGA, and the ISF.

 Organization

 The main governing bodies of the IWUF are the President and the Executive Board, the Secretariat, the Congress which meets every two years, and various technical committees.
-The IWUF's headquarters are located in Lausanne, Switzerland and Beijing, China.
-The current president of IWUF is Mr. Zhongwen Gou of China (2019-present).
+The IWUF's headquarters are located in Lausanne, Switzerland, and Beijing, China.
+The current president is Zhongwen Gou of China (2019-present).

 As of 2020, there are 155 national federations affiliated with the IWUF which are organized under the following continental federations: